cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 # Using the Cypress Dashboard with GitLab CI/CD
 Finally, we tell the to record results to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} (using the `CYPRESS_RECORD_KEY` environment variable) in parallel.

-Jobs can be organized by groups and in this job we specify a `group: "UI - Firefox"` to consolidate all runs for these workers in a central location in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
+Jobs can be organized by groups and in this job we specify a `group: "UI - Chrome"` to consolidate all runs for these workers in a central location in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.

 # Cypress Real World Example with GitLab CI/CD